niallhatton/Scooters/README.md

 - The About Us page contains a collapsible FAQ section which is entirely CSS based with some simple animation to make it appear to open and close smoothly.
 - Both the home page and contact page have a cities section which changes display to ensure responsiveness as do all other images using Bootstrap 4 img-fluid class.
 - The Contact page has a Bootstrap 4 form which is also responsive and validates the text entered in the email field and validation on the information using the Code Institute page [Code Institute Form Validation](https://formdump.codeinstitute.net/)
+- Google Analytics code has been added to allow extensive tracking of website vistor information.
+- An 0800 number is used across all pages in the footer, this was purchased and linked to a SIP softphone on my mobile phone.

 ---

-## Technologies Used
+## Technologies & Services Used

-I used the following languages, frameworks and libraries to build this website:
+I used the following languages, frameworks, libraries and external services to build this website:

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - HTML5 was used to code the content of the website.
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - CSS3 was used to style the content.